 To book call 01492 530155, email email@example.com or use our online form.

-The Rydal Penrhos Society is the School’s alumni association — as a former pupil, you are automatically a member.
+The Rydal Penrhos Society is the School’s alumni association, bringing together former pupils of Penrhos College, Rydal School, and Rydal Penrhos School.
 The Society exists for you, whatever your stage of life.

 If you have questions, ideas, news to share, or feedback, please don’t hesitate to get in touch at firstname.lastname@example.org.

-You can also connect with other alumni using the Society’s Facebook page.
+You can connect with other alumni using the Society’s Facebook page.